 ‘Triple Crown’ bears large picnic-sized watermelons.
 The “triple” in this cultivar’s name refers to the fact that it is a triploid, or in other words, a seedless hybrid.

-Fruits weigh 18-20 pounds and are oval shaped, with light green rinds and dark green stripes.
-The fruits of this variety have deep red, juicy, firm flesh with a fine-grained texture.
+Fruits weigh 18 to 20 pounds and are oval shaped, with light green rinds and dark green stripes.
+The deep red, juicy, firm flesh has a fine-grained texture.

 Don’t forget that this seedless type will need to be grown with a pollinator variety.
 ‘Bush Sugar Baby’ makes a good pollinator for ‘Triple Crown.’